Why being optimistic and thinking positively is vital in business and life.

-- Be compassionate towards yourself.
-We show compassion towards others but when it comes to ourselves, we are our own worst enemies.
-Teaching yourself to be compassionate about your own choices can allow you accept that we all make mistakes.
-The vital part to moving through negative or bad situations is to simply accept what is and learn from it.
+Be compassionate towards yourself.
+We show compassion towards others, but when it comes to ourselves, we are our own worst enemies.
+Teaching yourself to be compassionate about your own choices can allow you to accept that we all make mistakes.
+The vital part of moving through negative or harmful situations is to accept what is and learn from it.
 When we berate ourselves, we prevent our brains from being able to learn and grow from each experience.

-- Show yourself the same respect you show others.
-When you have a problem to deal with, imagine you are giving advice to a colleague.
+Show yourself the same respect you show others.
+When you have a problem to deal with, imagine you are advising to a colleague.
 What would you say in that case?
 Don’t treat yourself with less respect than you treat others.

 Stop making assumptions.
 Don’t assume that because something went wrong once, it will always go wrong.
 Stop putting interpretations on people’s words or actions.
 Assumptions are rarely correct, and all they do is push you towards an incorrect action or response.